+Patrick R. Tamilia

-Judge Patrick R. Tamilia was born in Pittsburgh.
+UDGE PATRICK R. TAMILIA was born in Pittsburgh.
 He attended Duquesne University, where he received his B.S., did graduate work, and received his J.D. from the School of Law.
-Judge Tamilia served with the U.S. Marine Corps, and received a commission as an officer in the U.S. Army Artillery.
+Judge Tamilia served with the U.S. Marine Corps, and received a World War II discharge.
+While at Duquesne University, he received a commission as an officer in the U.S. Army Artillery through R.O.T.C.
+During the Korean War he served at various Army posts as an artillery officer in the Reserves.

-He has served as Chairman of the Family Law Sections of the Pennsylvania and Allegheny County Bar Associations and the Juvenile Judges section of the Pennsylvania Conference of State Trial Judges; and member of the Supreme Court Domestic Relations Committee.
-Judge Tamilia was instrumental in the creation of the Neuropsychiatric Assessment Unit for Violent Children, the Parental Stress Center, and Infant Abuse Agency; Booth Parenting Program for unwed mothers and numerous other treatment programs for delinquent and dependent children.
-He has authored numerous articles on juvenile delinguency, mental health and family court.
-In 2000, he authored Keystone of Justice, The Pennsylvania Superior Court, published by the Pennsylvania Historical and Museum Commission
+Judge Tamilia has served as Chairman of the Family Law Sections of the Pennsylvania and Allegheny County Bar Associations and the Juvenile Judges section of the Pennsylvania Conference of State Trial Judges; and member of the Supreme Court Domestic Relations Committee.
+He was instrumental in the creation of the Neuropsychiatric Assessment Unit for Violent Children, the Parental Stress Center, and Infant Abuse Agency; Booth Parenting Program for unwed mothers and numerous other treatment programs for delinquent and dependent children.
+He has authored numerous articles on juvenile delinquency, mental health and family court.
+In 2000, Judge Tamilia authored Keystone of Justice, The Pennsylvania Superior Court, published by the Pennsylvania Historical and Museum Commission.

-Judge Tamilia is a former Professor of Family Law, Duquesne University School of Law.
+Judge Tamilia served for 30 years as adjunct Professor of Family Law at Duquesne University School of Law.
 Among his numerous awards are the Duquesne University Distinguished Alumnus Award, College of Arts and Science; Charter Membership in the Century Club of Distinguished Alumni of Duquesne University; the Columbus 500 Distinguished Citizen Award; and the ACBA Juvenile Justice Award, 1991.
 He was chairman of the Public Safety and Criminal Justice Task Force of the Allegheny County 2001 Project.
 He holds the position of Honorary National President of the Italian Sons and Daughters of America.
-He is presently a member of the Pennsylvania Supreme Court Juvenile Court Procedural Rules Committee.
+Judge Tamilia was a member of the Pennsylvania Supreme Court Juvenile Court Procedural Rules Committee and participated in creating the Juvenile Court rules adopted in 2005.

-Judge Tamilia was elected to the Court of Common Pleas in 1969.
+Judge Tamilia was elected to the Allegheny County Court of Common Pleas in 1969.
 In 1983 he was elected to a ten-year term on the Superior Court and won retention in 1993.
 Judge Tamilia's chambers are in Pittsburgh.

-SENIOR JUDGE JOHN T.J.
-KELLY, JR.
+John T. J. Kelly, Jr.

-Senior Judge John T. J. Kelly, Jr., is a graduate of LaSalle University (B.S., 1956) and Creighton Law School (LL.B., 1961); he is admitted to practice in Pennsylvania and Nebraska.
+UDGE JOHN T. J. KELLY, JR. is a graduate of LaSalle University (B.S., 1956) and Creighton Law School (LL.B., 1961); he is admitted to practice in Pennsylvania and Nebraska.

-Before coming to the bench, Judge Kelly served as

-Deputy Secretary, of Labor and Industry (1980-1985); trial lawyer, Philadelphia Public Defenders Association (1972-1978); Assistant to the Lieutenant Governor of Pa., Assistant to the President of the Pa.
+Before coming to the bench, Judge Kelly served as Deputy Secretary, of Labor and Industry (1980-1985); trial lawyer, Philadelphia Public Defenders Association (1972-1978); Assistant to the Lieutenant Governor of Pa., Assistant to the President of the Pa.
 Constitutional Convention (1967-1971); Assistant Attorney General, Chief Counsel Department of Public Welfare (1963-1966).
 He has also been a private attorney, political consultant, and campaign director.